stonefeld/dotfiles/README.md

 ## Suckless software
 As many of you may already know, the suckless utilities have to be compiled to run them, so I created three separated repositories for all three programs I run, which are [dwm](https://github.com/stonefeld/dwm), [st](https://github.com/stonefeld/st) and [dmenu](https://github.com/stonefeld/dmenu).
 I separated them from this repository since they have their own source files and licences I have to keep attention to.

-Now, to get my customized suckless's utilities you have to pull every repository into your machine.
-If you have already run `git clone --recursive` you won't have to do this, because this programs are added as submodules from the current repository and they will be located in the `~/.local/share/` folder.
+Now, to get my custom suckless's builds you have to pull every repository into your machine.
+Usually, repos are located in `~/.local/share` folder.
+My recommendation, use which folder location comes handy to you.

 Now you simply have to go into the corresponding directory and simply run `sudo make install` on each one of them to install them into your system.